rileypsmith/DNN-stock-trader/README.md

 While this problem could get very complicated with the introduction of different choices of stocks and financial assets, for simplicity this analysis focuses on allowing the agent to trade only one stock at a time.
+Additionally, the agent is limited to two actions at each step: buy or sell.
+If the agent chooses the buy action and the asset is already owned, this is interpreted as a hold and no action is taken.
+Similarly, if sell is chosen but the asset is not owned, the agent takes no ation.
+Note that this assumes the agent is investing all of its available capital at one time; it cannot choose to invest only partial capital (this would significantly complicate the problem, though may work alongside the choice of multiple assets, and could be a possible extension of this analysis).

 ## Data
 Data for this analysis is scraped from Yahoo Finance with a simple scraper that